saucecode/discord-acid-bot/README.md

  - `\voice` will join/leave the voice channel.
 It currently joins the first voice channel it finds.
  - `\tts` will send text to Google, and Google will return a wav file saved to `voice.wav`.
 The bot will use ffmpeg to play the wav file on voice chat.
 The bot hangs while it downloads from Google, so really long tts texts will cause the bot to time out from Discord.
  - `\logs` will generate a link and token for a user to access the logs that the bot keeps.
+ - `\play` takes either a query or a URL.
+If it is a URL to a video or audio site, or is a video or audio stream, it will attempt to play, as `youtube-dl` is capable of such things, being magic and all.
+All songs are downloaded into directory `downloaded/`.
+This folder should probably exist before starting the bot.
+If a thing is currently playing, then the query (not the song) is added the the queue.
+When a new audio query starts downloading, the bot will start playing from it as soon as it can (instead of waiting for the download to finish).
+ - `\vol` Takes a volume for a `\play` stream as a value from 0 to 100.
+Adjusts the volume on the fly.